Delving Deep into Lithium: Protons, Neutrons, Electrons, and Beyond

 Understanding the Atomic Structure of Lithium

 Lithium (Li), with its atomic number 3, resides in Group 1 (alkali metals) of the periodic table.
-This atomic number signifies the number of protons present in its nucleus.
+Also, this atomic number signifies the number of protons present in its nucleus.
 Each proton carries a single positive charge.
 To maintain electrical neutrality, a lithium atom also possesses 3 electrons, each carrying a single negative charge, orbiting the nucleus in distinct energy levels or shells.

 The nucleus, however, is not solely composed of protons.
 It also contains neutrons, particles with no charge but significant mass.
 The number of neutrons can vary, leading to different isotopes of lithium.
 The most common isotope, lithium-7 (⁷Li), contains 4 neutrons.
 A less abundant isotope, lithium-6 (⁶Li), contains 3 neutrons.
 The mass number of an atom (the sum of protons and neutrons) is typically written as a superscript before the element symbol, as seen with ⁷Li and ⁶Li.

-Therefore, a typical lithium-7 atom has:
+Because of this, a typical lithium-7 atom has:

 - 3 Protons: Positive charge, defining it as lithium.